elkeasen/worldwide-corporate-tax-rates/source_documentation.md

 * **HMD - Heard Island and McDonald Islands:** Uninhabited external territory of Australia, hence no tax system.

-* **IOT - British Indian Ocean Territory:** As an overseas territory of the UK with no permanent population (the only inhabitants of the territory are US and British military personnel and associated contractors), there does not seem to be a tax system, hence shown as 'N/A.'
+* **IOT - British Indian Ocean Territory:** As an overseas territory of the UK with no permanent population (the only inhabitants of the territory are US and British military personnel and associated contractors), there does not seem to be a tax system, hence shown as 'N/A.' See, British Indian Ocean Territory, "Revised Ordinances of the
+British Indian Ocean Territory," https://www.biot.gov.io/wp-content/uploads/The-Taxation-Ord-1981-G.2.pdf.

 * **IND - India:** Corporate income tax rate of 30 percent.
 See PwC, "Worldwide Tax Summaries - Corporate Taxes," 2023, https://taxsummaries.pwc.com/.